tcolar/album/Readme.md

 - 2) generate and server scaled images (full/1440 - 1000 - 600) + 200 for thumbnail
   use https://github.com/scottjehl/picturefill ?
 - 3) ability to scale images (original)
+- Make file store an interface too so could substitute file system for any other io impl.
 - Do image scaling in a go routine ? (would display not yet ready albums though)
 - Use an interface for all index "storage" ops, so could easily replace with some "real" db later
 - Sync JSON ops using channels to be concurent safe.